jpetazzo/intro-to-docker/slides/Install_Docker/Body.md

     @@@ Sh
     $ sudo apt-get install docker.io

-<!SLIDE pprintonly>
+---
+class: x-extra-details

-# Installation script from Docker
+## Installation script from Docker

 You can use the ``curl`` command to install on several platforms: